ballmc/weavemanagermacos/README.md

 1. Download either `Weave.Manager.app.tar.gz` or `Weave.Manager_0.1.0_universal.dmg`.
 2. Run the application.
 3. Launch Lunar Client and then relaunch it using Weave Manager.
+(See the second picture for how to relaunch)

 ### Code Changes